 What benchmarks don’t measure

-Collaborative behavior.
-Benchmarks evaluate individual agents.
+And benchmarks evaluate individual agents.
 Enterprise systems increasingly require agents that collaborate, hand off tasks, and resolve conflicts with other agents.

 What enterprise teams should track instead